Introduction to Linear Regression

 Cross-sectional and Time Series Regressions

 Regression analysis is commonly used with cross-sectional and time series data.
 In cross-sectional analysis, you compare X and Y observations from different entities, like various companies in the same time period.
-For instance, you might analyze the link between a company’s R&D spending and its stock returns across multiple firms in a single year.
+For instance, you might analyze the link between a company’s R&D spending and stock returns across multiple firms in a year.

 Time-series regression analysis involves using data from various time periods for the same entity, like a company or an asset class.
 For instance, an analyst might examine how a company’s quarterly dividend payouts relate to its stock price over multiple years.